What Are Grandparents’ Visitation Rights?

 There are also situations where grandparents may need to file a third-party complaint for child custody.
 This can occur in situations that involve:

 - Incarcerated parent

 I carefully select each case that I handle so that I can concentrate my energy and focus on finding legal solutions to your family law issues.

 If you are estranged from your parents, you probably have strong feelings about grandparent visitation.
 You may feel it is not in your children’s best interest for them to have contact with their grandparents.
 As your attorney, I can help structure legal strategies focused on your visitation goals.
 I can help ensure that your relationship with your parents does not interfere with your relationship with your children.

-The new law does not grant instant favor to grandparents for visitation rights.
-However, your parents may fight for visitation.
-If that happens, I can help find legal solutions to support your visitation wishes.
+The new law does not grant instant approval to grandparents regarding visitation rights.
+However, your parents may petition the court for visitation.
+If that happens, I can seek legal solutions to support your visitation wishes.